cpfdata/CPF-Code/README.md

 ## How to start
 1. Read the Manual.
 2. Copy/unpack the entire folder structure of the CPF-do-files (downloaded from the Github/OSF/www) to "11_CPF_in_syntax".
-Or simply re-name "CPF-Code-main" to "11_CPF_in_syntax".
+Or simply re-name "CPF-Code-main" as "11_CPF_in_syntax".
 3. Run "1_Folder_setup.do" according to instruction in the do-file.
 4. Copy the original input datafiles (e.g. from SOEP) to specific folders (e.g. "C:\CPF\02_Country_Data_Origin\06_SOEP\data").
 5. Go to "2_CPF_Main__Fill_and_run.do" and follow instructions regarding the worfklows.